 Get The Checklist

-Feel free to print the packing checklist and share this article with your friends to help them with their travel packing.
+Feel free to print the packing checklist below and share this article with your friends to help them with their travel packing.
 If you have any suggestions or feedback, please write a comment.
 I’m continuously editing and improving the list based on my own experiences and on feedback from you guys.

 As enthusiast hikers, there's no better way to observe and admire nature than a hike.
 However, the thrill of a hike can be ruined if you don't have the proper gear with you.
 For this we made a special article about the gear you need on every hike.